sachit27/greenR/README.md

 ## Introduction

 greenR is an open-source R package designed to tackle the challenging task of quantifying urban greenness.
 Leveraging crowd-sourced data from OpenStreetMap (OSM), greenR provides a new and scalable method to assign green indices to individual street segments.
-The package offers a comprehensive solution by facilitating green index quantification, analysis, and visualization.
+The package offers a comprehensive solution by facilitating green index quantification, equity analysis, and visualization.
 Additionally, greenR supports Mapbox visualizations for interactive exploration of different types of geospatial data, enhancing the analysis with dynamic and engaging visual tools.
 Furthermore, it supports several other features like Canopy Height Modeling, Green View Index Calculation, Accessibility analysis, etc.

 Accompanied by a Shiny app, greenR can empower researchers, planners, policy-makers, and citizens to study urban greenness patterns across cities.